marygracemoesta/R-User-Guide/Spark_Distributed_R/sparklyr_v_sparkR.md

 ```

 #### Further Reading
-To learn more about working with these tables, see the [Working With Spark Tables](linktocome) section.
+To learn more about working with these tables, see [Working With Spark Tables](https://github.com/marygracemoesta/R-User-Guide/blob/master/Spark_Distributed_R/spark_tables.md).
 Still, we don't recommend taking this approach.
 Make your life simple and build your job around one API!

 ___
 [Back to table of contents](https://github.com/marygracemoesta/R-User-Guide#contents)